ecos-wtf/website/_posts/2021-03-10-ecos-isr-vsr.md

 ![head]({{site.url}}/assets/bcm_ecos_isr_vsr.png)

-In this article I'll go through the different steps I followed when trying to understand the interrupt and exception handling on eCOS.
-I initially wanted to cover this material in the [Reversing eCOS Memory Layout](#) article but I started to divert too much from actual memory mappings.
+In this article I'll go through the different steps I followed when trying to understand the interrupt and exception handling on eCos.
+I initially wanted to cover this material in the [Reversing eCos Memory Layout](#) article but I started to divert too much from actual memory mappings.

 While it may not be quite clear now, documenting this will be helpful in the future.
-It will be a time saver when reversing firmware files given that you'll have a clear memory map, and will provide the necessary background when thinking about persistent backdoor mechanisms, custom code injection, or even building your own eCOS debugger.
+It will be a time saver when reversing firmware files given that you'll have a clear memory map, and will provide the necessary background when thinking about persistent backdoor mechanisms, custom code injection, or even building your own eCos debugger.

-By reading the eCOS source code for MIPS and doing some [research into dedicated vectors](#), I identified the following locations:
+By reading the eCos source code for MIPS and doing some [research into dedicated vectors](#), I identified the following locations:

 | Vector/Table                  | Address       |
 |-------------------------------|---------------|